brycewray/hugo-site/content/posts/2018/11/some-curmudgeonish-thoughts.md

 ## Yes, we do need the Oxford comma

-I include in my [Twitter profile](https://twitter.com/BryceWrayTX) and in a footnote on the [About Me page](https://brycewray.com/about/) some kind words about my whole-hearted advocacy for the [Oxford comma](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/), sometimes also called the "serial comma.”
+I include in my [Twitter profile](https://twitter.com/BryceWrayTX) and in a footnote on the [About Me page](https://brycewray.com/about/) some kind words about my whole-hearted advocacy for the [Oxford comma](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/), sometimes also called the "serial comma."
 As I imply on selfsame Twitter profile, the Associated Press [disagrees](https://twitter.com/apstylebook/status/907673471865507841?lang=en), letting it be a matter of judgment as to whether it's necessary to avoid confusion.
 (That doesn't mean I can't command AP style when that's required, because I can and do; it means only that I think the AP is wrong about this.)
 That school of thought says it would rather rewrite sentences and, perhaps, screw around with their intended rhythm than use the Oxford comma.

 However, I think it's easier not to have to make that call every frickin' time the subject comes up.
-Why leave a grammar-related decision to a general public [increasingly unconcerned with grammar](https://www.mathgenie.com/blog/spelling-grammar-social-media) when, instead, you can simply pat 'em on their heads, say, "Here, do it this way every time,” and be done with it?
+Why leave a grammar-related decision to a general public [increasingly unconcerned with grammar](https://www.mathgenie.com/blog/spelling-grammar-social-media) when, instead, you can simply pat 'em on their heads, say, "Here, do it this way every time," and be done with it?

 ## No, we don't need double spaces after periods _unless_&nbsp;.&nbsp;.&nbsp;.